Site icon Sancerres at Sunset

 Other excellent casino resorts on the Strip include:

-One iconic spot is El Cortez, an inexpensive hotel with cheap slots and a fabulous cushy “Parlour Bar”, reminiscent of a Prohibition Era speak-easy, where I go once every trip to enjoy a drink or two.
+One iconic spot is El Cortez, an inexpensive hotel with cheap slots and a fabulous cushy “Parlour Bar“, reminiscent of a Prohibition Era speak-easy, where I try to go at least once every trip to enjoy a drink or two.

 Other popular downtown casino resorts include: